qonceptual/q-spring-features-email/README.md

 </dependency>
 `

-Add `com.qonceptual.*` in as part of you component scan.
+Add `com.qonceptual.*` in as part of your component scan.

 For ex: `@ComponentScan(basePackages = {"com.qonceptual.*"})`